 (credit: Evan Semón/CBS4)

-Make a night of it, and pack a picnic dinner.
+Make a night of it and pack a picnic dinner.
 There will also be several food trucks on hand.
 Bring a blanket to sit on or low-sitting camp chairs.
 Keep in mind if you sit up too high in a chair you will be blocking the view for the people around you.
 As always in Colorado, bring a fleece because as you know when the sun goes down it can get a little chilly.
 Feel free to bring your favorite camera to capture all your memories of this patriotic night.
-Please leave those tall chairs and huge umbrellas at home, and remember, glass bottles and personal fireworks are strictly prohibited.
+Please leave those tall chairs and huge umbrellas at home.
+Glass bottles and personal fireworks are strictly prohibited.

 Cue The Music